wp-plugins/m-vslider/readme.txt

 2. In Widget, instead of typing a Slider ID, HTML select box given for easy selection, which lists all the sliders setup.
 3. Two new columns added in slider listing table in admin area, for Shortcode and Template code.
 4. Reduced columns in DB table.

+= 1.1.1 =
+Second (minor) upgrade
+1. Fixed the "header already sent" error on plugin Re-activation.

+= 1.1.2 =
+Third (minor) upgrade
+1. Fixed the issue with output slider at the start of post/page, when using shortcode in a post/page.

 == Upgrade Notice ==